jonalm/EventTimeSeries.jl/README.md

 `merge(ts::EventTS...)` splices together an arbitrary number of `EventTS` and returns a single `EventTS` where all entries are sorted with respect to timestamps.

-`split(ts::EventTS)` returns an array of `EventTS`, where each `EventTS` element has a unique tag.
+`split(ts::EventTS)` splits the timeseries and returns an array of `EventTS`, where each `EventTS` element has a unique tag.

-`drop_repeated(ts::EventTS; keep_end=true)` returns an `EventTS`, where entries of (`timestamp, tag, value`) are dropped if the preceding entry with equal `tag` contains an equal `value`.
+`drop_repeated(ts::EventTS; keep_end=true)` returns an `EventTS`, where entries of (`timestamp, tag, value`) are dropped if the it contains a repeating  `value` for a given `tag`.
 If `keep_end=true` then the entry with the largest timestamp is kept regardless.

 `fill_forward(ts::EventTS)` returns a new `EventTS`.
 If `tagtype(ts)==EventTag()` it simply returns `ts`.
 If `tagtype(ts)==SeriesTag()` then the returned time series has:
-- one entry for each timestamp in the input,
+- One entry for each timestamp in the input.
-- each value contains a tuple of values for each tag in the input.
+- Each value contains a tuple of values for each tag in the input.
 Values for each tag are filled forward.
-- the tag is a sorted tuple of all unqiue tags in the input series.
+- The tag is a sorted tuple of all unqiue tags in the input series.